 The Air Force offers an array of educational opportunities so you can achieve your true potential.
 On day one you’ll be enrolled in Community College of the Air Force earning college credit starting with Basic Military Training.
 The Air Force also offers scholarships to outstanding Airmen who wish to attend or complete their college education.
 Or you can receive up to 100% tuition assistance through the Air Force Tuition Assistance program, the Post-9/11 GI Bill, or the Montgomery GI Bill.

-Let’s see the top 10 Best Air Force Jobs You Can Have to easily make the right decision before entering the Air Force!
+Let’s see the top 10 Best Air Force Jobs in demand You Can Have to easily make the right decision before entering the Air Force!

 There are age, citizenship, physical, education, height/weight, criminal record, medical, and drug history standards that can exclude you from joining the military.

 The mission of the United States Air Force is to defend the United States of America and its global interests—to fly, fight, and win in air, space, and cyberspace.
 We train for almost every imaginable contingency from terror attacks to global war to catastrophe relief.

 Many high schools all over the U.S. offer the paper version of the ASVAB.
 In case your school does not offer the test, military recruiters can also help you find a location to take the ASVAB.
 The ASVAB test may be either at the local Military Entrance Processing Station (MEPS) with the computer version or at a satellite test site, which is known as a MET site with the paper-based version.

 Please note that in the computer-based version, you’re not allowed to skip any questions and then return later to finish them.

 To get ready for your coming exam, let’s take our free Air Force ASVAB Practice Test on this website.
 Thousands of free ASVAB practice questions will help you get 100% ready for your ASVAB test.
 Otherwise, you can practice offline with our applications that are available for both IOS and Android devices here: